whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Custom-Crypter.md

 As you can see, the shellcode must be printed and piped as an argument.
 Furthermore, the key and the IV must be parsed as arguments as well.
 In addition, the IV number should be specifically 8, as IV takes an 8 byte binary argument in such cryption schema.

 Let's encode some execve shellcode that executes /bin/sh.
-The key will be '@-YEYCoy#86s+qXIngZwHe8X8tl4-59ADmJQ' and the IV 'ZYf3J4hM'
+The key will be '@-YEYCoy#86s+qXIngZwHe8X8tl4-59ADmJQ' and the IV 'ZYf3J4hM'.
+Furthermore, it is essential to note that the shellcode has to be divisible by 8.
+Due to this, the chosen shellcode has been parsed with a few nops.
+The original size was 22, it should be now 24.

 ```term
 whitecr0wz@SLAE:~/assembly/assignments/Assignment_7$ python encrypt.py